ta0kira/zeolite/README.md

 substitution; return types are ignored.
 If inference fails, you will see a compiler error and will need to explicitly write out the type.

+As of compiler version `0.21.0.0`, if you want to infer *all* params, you can skip `<...>` entirely.
+If you only want to infer some of the params, you must specify all params, using `?` for those that should be inferred.

 Type inference will *only* succeed if:

 1. There is a valid pattern match between the expected argument types and the